Using a Single-Parity-Check to Reduce the Guesswork of Guessing Codeword Decoding: Conclusion

-If the code in use can be structured as the concatenation of a \ac{SPC} outer code with an arbitrary inner code, \ac{SA-GCD} offers a no-cost improvement over basic ORB-GCD.
+If the code in use can be structured as the concatenation of an SPC outer code with an arbitrary inner code, \ac{SA-GCD} offers a no-cost improvement over ORB-GCD.
 The \ac{BLER} performance does not measurably change, and the guess count can be reduced by a factor of up to 2.
 Modifying codes without the required structure is straightforward.
-In the case of e\ac{BCH} codes, replacing a redundancy bit with an \ac{SPC} bit to enable the use of \ac{SA-GCD} causes limited distortion.
+In the case of e\ac{BCH} codes and \ac{CRC} codes, replacing a redundancy bit with an SPC bit to enable the use of \ac{SA-GCD} causes limited distortion.

-Future work in this area comes from finding other concatenated code structures that can be efficiently decoded with list-ORBGRAND as a guesswork generator for \ac{GCD}.
-By analogy with the segmentation proposal in \cite{rowshan2023lowcomplexity}, where the codeword is broken into subsets, each of which have an even parity, it is straightforward to propose applying \ac{SA-GCD} in the following setting: if the outer code can be separated into \ac{SPC} codes protecting disjoint subsets of the message, then the message bits $\rvMsgDemod$ can be segmented in the same way that \cite{rowshan2023lowcomplexity} proposes for the full codeword.
-This segmentation is possible for a generator matrix of the form $\generatorOuter = [\identity_\messageSize ~ (\identity_2 \otimes \mathbb{1})]$, where $\otimes$ denotes Kronecker tensor product.
-Then list-ORBGRAND as proposed in \cite{rowshan2023lowcomplexity} could be used to cut down \ac{GCD} complexity by even larger factors.